PeterKelemen2/GameplayTimeTracker/README.md

 ## Application Configuration

-The configuration file will be generated in `%USERPROFILE%\Documents\Gameplay Time Tracker\settings.json` There are two main parts that can be set by the user both on the user interface and in the configuration file.
+The configuration file will be generated in `%USERPROFILE%\Documents\Gameplay Time Tracker\settings.json`.

 - **Preferences**
     - `Start With System`